google/ExoPlayer/docs/ad-insertion.md

 #### UI considerations ####

-`StyledPlayerView` and `PlayerView` hide controls during playback of ads by default, but apps can toggle this behavior by calling `setControllerHideDuringAds`, which is defined on both views.
+`StyledPlayerView` hides its transport controls during playback of ads by default, but apps can toggle this behavior by calling `setControllerHideDuringAds`.
 The IMA SDK will show additional views on top of the player while an ad is playing (e.g., a 'more info' link and a skip button, if applicable).

 Since advertisers expect a consistent experience across apps, the IMA SDK does not allow customization of the views that it shows while an ad is playing.
 It is